Trump tweet targets Mercer Island man appointed to advise secretive federal surveillance court

 Page, the subject of the controversial surveillance, also was critical of Kris’ appointment.

 Kris did not directly respond to a request for comment.
-A representative called The Seattle Times to say Kris did not plan to comment, and pointed to a passage from a lengthy blog post on Lawfare that said the Page FISA applications were “significant and serious” and “not, in my experience, the kind of errors you would expect to find in every case.”
+A representative called The Seattle Times to say Kris did not plan to comment, and pointed to a passage from a lengthy blog post on Lawfare that said the errors in the Page FISA applications were “significant and serious” and “not, in my experience, the kind of errors you would expect to find in every case.”

 Kris last month tweeted that the errors “don’t support any claim of deep-state conspiracy or political bias.”